eldipa/xoz/README.md

 and fragmentation handling of the free space.

-The goal of the free maps is to allocate an `Extent` reducing the external and internal fragmentation (which bloats the repository size).
+The goal of the free maps is to allocate an `Extent` reducing the external and internal fragmentation (which bloats the xoz file size).

 The `SegmentAllocator` then fulfills a request getting one or more `Extent` from the free maps and assembling them into a single `Segment`.

 If no free space is found in the maps, the allocator delegates to a low-level allocator, the `TailAllocator`, and gets more space.
-This is then obtained from a `Repository` growing and making the file larger.
+This is then obtained from a `BlockArray` growing and making the file larger.

 IMO, `xoz/alloc/` is the most juicy source code to learn about blocks allocators (and to some extent about memory allocators) but also one